 Attend your wedding shower.

-If loved ones are throwing you a bridal shower, generally it’s around the time.
-Get ready to attend, relax, and enjoy your special day with family and friends.
+If loved ones are throwing you a bridal shower, generally it’s around this time.
+Get ready to attend, relax and enjoy your special day with family and friends.
 Once the wedding shower is over, plan to send out thank you cards within the next few weeks so they arrive in plenty of time before the wedding.

 Book your hair and spa appointments.